Participate in research projects or promote your study

 Phone: 0061 488 019 087 (or you can also txt this number & the researchers will call you back at a convenient time).

-To do the survey, please click on the following link: www.tinyurl.com/soarpsp or scan the QR code on the flyer below.
+To do the survey, please click on the following link: www.tinyurl.com/soarpsp2 or scan the QR code on the associated flyer.

 Funding is being provided by: The Australian New Zealand Clinical Trials Musculoskeletal Network, The Arthritis Movement and Arthritis Australia.